MarcoDaniels/environment-decoder/README.md

 ## Notes

-`environment-decoder` will throw exceptions for:
+`environment-decoder` will throw exceptions when:

-* the environment variables are not set (will list all missing variables)
+* the environment variable is not set and not using `.withDefault()` - all missing variables will be listed in the exception
 * the environment variable cannot be cast to type (ex: using `asNumber` on `abcde`)

 All exceptions will be thrown at run time, so it would be recommended to use `environmentDecoder` as close as possible